edgexfoundry/edgex-docs/docs_src/design/adr/014-Secret-Provider-For-All.md

   - These currently are Core Data, Core Metadata, Support Notifications, Support Scheduler and Application Service (class)

-- **Unknown Services** are those not known in the static configuration that become known when added to the Docker compose file or Snap.
+- **Unknown Services** are those not known in the static configuration that become known when added to the Docker compose file.

   - Application Service (instance) are examples of these services.